 If you are covered by the underpin, a calculation will be performed when you stop contributing to the Scheme, or at your protected Normal Pension Age if earlier.
 The purpose of the calculation is to check that the pension you have built up is at least equal to the pension you would have received if the Scheme had not changed on 1 April 2014.
 If it isn’t, the difference will be added into your pension account when your pension is paid to you.

-The underpin calculation is slightly different if you have been in the 50/50 section of the Scheme at any time.
-The pension you would have built up in the main section of the Scheme is compared with the pension you would have received if the Scheme had not changed on 1 April 2014.
+The underpin calculation is slightly different if you have been in the 50/50 section at any time.
+The pension you would have built up in the main section is compared with the pension you would have received if the Scheme had not changed on 1 April 2014.

 More information on the underpin is available from the national website for LGPS members.